ProjetsPL/treehouse-theme/collections/_posts/us/brick-wall-14-amazing-designs-that-will-delight-you.md

 {% endfig %}

-## A classic interior with exposed brick wall
+## A classic interior with an exposed brick wall

 **The universal qualities of a brick wall** and the availability of various types make it a perfect addition to classic interiors.
 Brick works very well with white. **It looks very elegant with pictures on the walls and leather furniture.** A brick wall is a fantastic idea if you are not quite sure what the interior is supposed to look like.